jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 Apply the Coordinates
 ---------------------

-Now that you have acquired your TopX & Y and BottomX & Y values you can apply them with [xsetwacom](xsetwacom "wikilink").
+Now that you have acquired your area values values you can apply them with [xsetwacom](xsetwacom "wikilink").
 Note the eraser and cursor coordinates are the same as the stylus coordinates.
 For example the default values of a Cintiq look like the following.

-    xsetwacom set "Wacom Cintiq 21UX2 stylus" topx "0" xsetwacom set "Wacom Cintiq 21UX2 stylus" topy "0" xsetwacom set "Wacom Cintiq 21UX2 stylus" bottomx "87200" xsetwacom set "Wacom Cintiq 21UX2 stylus" bottomy "65600"
+` xsetwacom set "Wacom Cintiq 21UX2 stylus" Area 0 0 87200 65600`

 But if calibration showed different coordinate values then substitute them in instead.

-    xsetwacom set "Wacom Cintiq 21UX2 stylus" topx "-20" xsetwacom set "Wacom Cintiq 21UX2 stylus" topy "12" xsetwacom set "Wacom Cintiq 21UX2 stylus" bottomx "87064" xsetwacom set "Wacom Cintiq 21UX2 stylus" bottomy "65691"

-Starting with xf86-input-wacom-0.10.11 (released Feb 16, 2011) the four
-xsetwacom parameters *TopX*, *TopY*, *BottomX*, & *BottomY* have been consolidated into one xsetwacom parameter *Area x1 y1 x2 y2* for convenience.
-So the above becomes:

 ` xsetwacom set "Wacom Cintiq 21UX2 stylus" Area -20 12 87064 65691`